 For most women, breast cancer is found before you notice symptoms.
 During your annual office visit, your doctor should perform a physical breast exam.
-Plus, women over 40 should have a regular mammogram (screening for breast cancer) to see breast cancer that is too small to detect with an exam.
+Plus, women over 40 should have a regular mammogram (screening for breast cancer) at a breast and imaging center to see breast cancer that is too small to detect with an exam.

 Breast Cancer Detection & Diagnosis